The expanded Small Business Assistance Scheme for COVID is now open for applications through your Local Authority.

 5. If my rates are in arrears, am I eligible?

-6. If my premises was not rate assessed in 2020 am I eligible?
+6. If my premises were not rate assessed in 2020 am I eligible?

 Yes.
 The Local Authority will estimate what your rates demand for 2020 would have been.

 The application can be made online via your local authority website.
-The application form will require applicants to self-declare that they are ineligible for the CRSS, the Fáilte Ireland Business Continuity Grant or the Live Performance Support Scheme or the Music Entertainment Business Assistance Scheme of the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media and that they are not applying for or in receipt of those grants.
+The application form will require applicants to self-declare that they are ineligible for the CRSS, the Fáilte Ireland Business Continuity Grant or the Music Entertainment Business Assistance Scheme of the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media, or other sectoral schemes listed in FAQ 10 below, designed to assist with ongoing fixed costs, and that they are not applying for or in receipt of those grants.
 Applicants will also be asked to consent to data sharing with the Office of the Revenue Commissioners to enable spot checks on CRSS eligibility.

 The grant will be paid via the Local Authorities, based on an online application process, in order to identify and validate qualifying businesses and make payments to the business’ bank account as efficiently as possible.